leouchoa/udacity_DRL_navigation/README.md

 Some ideas that could lead to improvements in the learning process are trying to:

 - Use Double Q-Learning, as presented [here](https://arxiv.org/pdf/1509.06461).
 The idea is very similar the the DQN, but the Q-learning algorithm is known to overestimate action values under certain conditions and so double Q-learning could lead to better performance.
+- Change the neural network architecture.
+Maybe add a convolutional layer or some dropout and see how things go.
+- Try using [prioritized experience replay](https://arxiv.org/pdf/1511.05952) to replay important transitions more frequently, and therefore learn more efficiently.